 Can you melt candle wax in the microwave?

-Well, one of the main things you'll need to do is melt your wax so you can actually do something with it - but you've read you need a special melting pot or a double boiler or some other unknown and expensive gadget?!
+One of the biggest things you'll need to do is melt your soy wax so you can do something with it, a block or pellets are useless unless melted!

-To start with we need to say, be safety conscious, don't go using any metal jugs or instruments as microwaves really don't like these, also, ensure you have checked your jug can be used in a microwave, the plastic jugs we sell are ok to use in the microwave in shorts 30-second bursts.
+To start with we need to say, be safety conscious, don't go using any metal jugs or instruments as microwaves don't like these, also, ensure you have checked your jug can be used in a microwave, the plastic jugs we sell are ok to use in the microwave in shorts 30-second bursts.

 What you'll need